 19. Bacon S’mores

 Take this camping staple to a whole new level.
 The salty and savory taste of bacon contrasts beautifully with the sweet and gooey s’mores.
-I can’t believe this campfire recipe hasn’t been around for much longer.
+Now you know what else to do with marshmallows.

 20. Hasselback Sweet Potatoes